Sonic2b/gitmojito/README.md

 ### Known issues/future work

-* Add a keyboard shortcut with a different window for fullscreen search
+* Add config file
 * Highlight name and description when we search a gitmojie
-* Replace SemanticUI by our CSS
+* Replace SemanticUI by a custom CSS - DONE
 * Replace TS by JS (maybe)